silveriohiago/Vault/README.md

 ## Goals?

-Spread the most information as possible without create double vision, tracing real objetives to real jobs.
+* Spread the most information as possible without create double vision, tracing real objetives to real jobs.
+* Not only spread by spreading being compromissed to help others.
+But everything in your time.